Blog

 Where do you begin with transitional training?

-Four different areas should be looking into when delivering transitional training to your employees.
+Four different areas should be looked into when delivering transitional training to your employees.
 It’s essential to understand whether training is needed for hard skills or soft skills.

-Self-knowledge and drive: Are they able to push themselves forward in their career?
+4. Self-knowledge and drive: Can they push themselves forward in their careers?
 Do they have good self-esteem?

 Once you have identified these areas for your employee, you can begin building the training process.